zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

-# Rejuvenating Agile practice by putting Lead and Cycle Time front and center
+# Rejuvenating Agile by putting Lead and Cycle Time front and center

 ## Contents
 * [Abstract](#abstract)